TheresaLui/SelfHelpContent_v2/articles/microsoft.intune/intuneservice-manageapps-workwithvolumepurchasedappsandbooks.md

 # Manage Apps - Work with volume purchased apps and books

-Let's take a look at a couple few common issues using e-books and how to resolve them:
+Let's take a look at a few common issues deploying e-books and how to resolve them:

 **A user in my organization doesn't have the Apple iBooks app to view e-books.
 Can I use Intune to install it?**